History of rugby union in Australia: Rugby football and Australian rules football

-Australian rules football was first played in Australia in 1858.
-The founder of the game was Tom Wills.
-At the age of 14, Wills was sent to England to attend Rugby School, where he became captain of Rugby's cricket team.
+Reacting to concerns about the dangers and complexity of the rugby game and its rules, Australian rules football was (as the Melbourne FC rules) devised at meeting on 17 May 1859.
+One of the co-founders of the game was Tom Wills.
+At the age of 14, Wills was sent to England to attend Rugby School, where he became captain of Rugby's cricket team and a star at the football game.

-The origins of Australian rules football are murky, with various theories being put forward, including an indigenous provenance, and an influence from Gaelic football.
-However, the influence of cricket is indisputable, as is the fact that Wills attended Rugby School.
-Geoffrey Blainey, Leonie Sandercock, Ian Turner and Sean Fagan have all written in support for the theory that the primary influence on the game was rugby football and other games emanating from English public schools.

-Writing to Wills in 1871, Thompson recalled that "the Rugby, Eton, Harrow, and Winchester rules at that time (I think in 1859) came under our consideration, ... we all but unanimously agreed that regulations which suited schoolboys ... would not be patiently tolerated by grown men."
-The hardness of the playing fields around Melbourne also influenced their thinking.
 Even Wills, who favoured many rules of Rugby School football, saw the need for compromise.
 He wrote to his brother Horace: "Rugby was not a game for us, we wanted a winter pastime but men could be harmed if thrown on the ground so we thought differently."